andreas16700/epl232_hw4/README.md

 ### Decrypt Image from Image
 Given a password, it applies the same modifications in reverse order.
 ### Space complexity
-Because every modification is done independantly for every byte, the function reads each byte, processes it and saves it.
+Because every modification is done independently for every byte, the function reads each byte, processes it and saves it.

 The whole image is never stored which could be very useful for big images.